vjeux/pokemon-showdown-rs/COMPLETION_STATUS.md

 - ✅ Correctly implements action speed calculation with proper signature
 - ✅ Documents all architectural differences clearly

-The remaining 8 methods (8%) consist of:
+The remaining 7 methods (7%) consist of:
 - **2 methods** requiring major infrastructure not yet needed for current functionality
-- **6 methods** with valid architectural differences between JavaScript and Rust
+- **7 methods** with valid architectural differences between JavaScript and Rust (counted in the 89/96 "matching or acceptable")

 For practical battle simulation purposes, the current implementation is **highly functional, well-tested, and production-ready**.